-Financial Advisor Tim Hayes AIF®, CRPS®, AWMA®, CFS®, APMA®
+Inheriting an IRATim Hayes AIF®, CRPS®, AWMA®, CFS®, APMA®

-When someone inherits an IRA, the particular relationship between the individual that passed away and the beneficiary dictates the available choices.
+It is difficult to talk with beneficiaries, some of whom I am meeting for the first time, after they suffered such a terrible loss.
+I can do my small part by making sure that my client’s beneficiary designations are in order.
+And when the time comes, I can help the beneficiaries through their maze of options.
+For example, when someone inherits an IRA, the particular relationship between the individual that passed away and the beneficiary dictates the available choices.
 When the spouse is the sole beneficiary, that person can either remain a beneficiary or become the owner of the IRA.

 When anyone other than a spouse inherits an IRA, that person’s only choice is to be a beneficiary.
-In that case, recipients can: (1) make a trustee-to-trustee transfer of the inherited IRA, and (2) make sure to title the new IRA in the deceased owner’s name for the benefit of themselves as beneficiary.
+In that case, recipients must: (1) make a trustee-to-trustee transfer of the inherited IRA, and (2) make sure to title the new IRA in the deceased owner’s name for the benefit of themselves as beneficiary.
 This provides beneficiaries the option of stretching the withdrawals out over their lifetimes and hopefully lessening the tax burden.

 If you're concerned about your financial future, lets talk